uebian/MCPE-Dumper/README.md

-# MCPE-Native-Addons-Method-Table-Generator
+# Native-Addon-Tools
-An android app which can convert libminecraftpe.so to function table.
+An android app which can do these things:
+1.Convert libminecraftpe.so to function table.
+2.Demangle name.
+3.Generate templates.